theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 To save some time, we will focus on a subset of the data (Tom has done the entire binning and found out that other parts did not allow the recovery of population genomes.
 That being said, anyone is welcome to perform the entire binning another day!).

 Please close the windows of the interface, and kill the job in the terminal using `control + c`.

+We offer two ways to aquire Tom's binning collection:

-Then, you are going to (1) download the collection called `collection-TOM_5_BINS.txt` from the Github and upload it in your working directory (reminder: this is the path where you have the CONTIGS.db), (2) import it into the PROFILE.db (program is called `anvi-import-collection`), and visualize it in the interface.
+1- From Github: Please (1) download the collection called `collection-TOM_5_BINS.txt` from the Github (https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/tree/master/ANVIO_COLLECTIONS) and upload it in your working directory (reminder: this is the path where you have the CONTIGS.db)

-Feel free to take a look at the `collection-TOM_5_BINS.txt` file to understand what it is (e.g., using `head collection-TOM_5_BINS.txt -n 10`).
-It simply links splits to Bins.
-Easy.

-Here is the command line for importing the collection:
+2- Using wget with a dropbox link: please (1) run `wget https://www.dropbox.com/s/9fc5lsj3vk1ds2v/collection-TOM_5_BINS.txt?dl=0` from your working environment, (2) and run `mv collection-TOM_5_BINS.txt?dl=0 collection-TOM_5_BINS.txt` to create the file `collection-TOM_5_BINS.txt`.

+Either way, you can then import this information into the PROFILE.db (program is called `anvi-import-collection`), and visualize it in the interface:

 ```
 anvi-import-collection -c MEGAHIT_2500nt_CONTIGS.db  -p SAMPLES-MERGED/PROFILE.db -C TOM_5_BINS collection-TOM_5_BINS.txt```